 To ensure that the integration of AI is successful, both for the business and the customers, it's essential to have an in-depth understanding and expertise in technology and customer centricity.

-FIs that have already successfully undergone an AI-enhanced digital transformation clearly demonstrate that their winning strategies reflect a proper mindset integrated at all levels of the company and executed by carefully selected team members who partner with external tech experts within a holistic digital strategy.
-Here's how it looks in practice:
+To ensure the user experience enhancement through future integration of ChatGPT alike conversational banking and AI-empowered digital transformation financial organization need a proper customer-centered mindset at all levels of the company that is executed by carefully selected team members who partner with external tech experts within a holistic digital strategy.
+Here's how it could work:

 1. Embrace the Experience Mindset